note on Curriculum development and contributions

 Katherine Runes Hampson

-Katherine (Kat) Hampson helps identify, build, and foster new opportunities for connection and collaboration between The Anástasis Center and networks of churches, parachurch ministries, and academic institutions.
+Katherine (Kat) Hampson does graphic design and layout editing for The Anástasis Center.
 She studied Social Psychology and Child Development at Tufts for her B.A., and earned a Master of Divinity from Gordon-Conwell Theological Seminary, with a focus on theology and Christian social ethics illumined by the global Church.

 Kat currently serves as the worship pastor at Highrock Quincy, and, as a “hopemonger,” she enjoys cultivating spaces for justice-as-worship where the church is formed in holy mutuality and solidarity with “the other” as the Body of Christ, reflecting Christ’s heart for restoration and transformation.
 She is a candidate for ordination within the Evangelical Covenant Church.
 Kat is bivocational, and is part of a Boston-based public health care organization in their operations and fundraising team.
 She and her husband Ben live in Quincy, MA with their German Shepherd dog, Bonnie, a nod to theologian and pastor Dietrich Bonhoeffer, who was also a “German shepherd.”